drcyberg/LuLo_Pro_V1/README.md

 - [Wiki](https://github.com/drcyberg/LuLo_Pro_V1/wiki "Flash")

 ### Important (Maintenance mode):
-Before connect a LAN cable from PC to the Router (TFTP mode), You must decrease Ethernet link speed to 10Mb/s, because You don't know upload correct the firmware to the Chip (Message: "###error, try again!!!###").
+Before connect a LAN cable from PC to the Router (TFTP mode), You must decrease Ethernet link speed to 10Mb/s, because You don't know upload correct the firmware to the Chip (Message: `###error, try again!!!###`).

 ---